dierks-m/CAU-Testbed/tools/README.md

 <br><br>
 <div style="page-break-after: always;"></div>

-## Cancelling an experiment
-Use `./cancel-experiment.py <experiment-id>` to cancel an experiment that is not done, yet.
-If you cancel an experiment, your results will not contain any log files.

 ## Stopping an experiment
 Use `./stop-experiment.py <experiment-id>` to stop an experiment that has not finished, yet.
 If the experiment has already started, log files will still be transferred and you will be able to retrieve them.